turkishpropbank/turkishpropbank.github.io/index.md

 ### Download Resources

 Frame files can be download from [this link](https://github.com/turkishpropbank/turkishpropbank.github.io/tree/resources/frames).

-Corpora constructed upon IMST and IMST-UD can be investigated from [project's corpus repo](https://github.com/turkishpropbank/turkishpropbank.github.io/tree/resources/corpus).
-Please check the LICENSE and README files before usage.
+~~Corpora constructed upon IMST and IMST-UD can be investigated from [project's corpus repo](https://github.com/turkishpropbank/turkishpropbank.github.io/tree/resources/corpus).
+Please check the LICENSE and README files before usage.~~

+Annotated corpora are distributed from [İTÜ NLP Group - Datasets page](http://tools.nlp.itu.edu.tr/Datasets).
+The original version described in [1] is distributed under the tag *Original*.
+We also distribute the version compatible with the latest treebank release under the *Latest* tag.
+The same applies to Universal Dependency (UD) compatible annotations.

 ### Crowdsourcing